-We've left Paris and we're in divine Puglia, Italy surrounded by nature, eating as local as it gets (food that's been grown and made on the property we're staying at), and I'm, of course, thinking about sustainability, particularly in terms of our favorite topic: fashion.
+We've left Paris and we're in divine Puglia, Italy surrounded by nature, eating as local as it gets (food that's been grown and made on the property we're staying at), and I'm, of course, thinking about sustainability, particularly in terms of my favorite topic: fashion.

 Here's a thought.
 When I first started getting into sustainable fashion and learning about all the facts and figures and issues, I thought the problem was obvious and clear for all to see: collectively, as global fashion consumers, we buy too much.
 Scale back the volume at which we consume, and you also scale back all of the issues associated with that overconsumption- pollution, waste, labor abuses, poor quality, clothes that don't last, etc. However, asking the extra "why" (a useful practice I've learned in life), I've come to realize that line of thinking was missing the mark.